laubonghaudoi/Chinese_Rime/README.md

 For detailed information of the collected schemas in the download packege, please see the [release](https://github.com/laubonghaudoi/Chinese_dialect_Rime_schema/releases) page.

-## Incomplete list of sources of unmaintained schemas
+## Incomplete list of sources of unmaintained schemas (non-recipes)

 - Middle Chinese
     - [廣韻查詢](https://gist.github.com/lotem/e964a81c1ea457a6ae92)